Early Childhood Education Associate Degree

 An integral part of this program is the practicum and field placements which allow the student to apply theory and skills, under guidance and supervision, in classrooms and educational programs reflecting the diversity of the local communities.
 At the completion of this program, students will be prepared to contribute to learning environments that will foster challenging and comprehensive learning for all young children.

 NECC’s Early Childhood Education program has been accreditated by the National Association for the Education of Young Children (NAEYC).
-Northern Essex is just the second college in the state and one of 34 colleges in the country to successfully earn this prestigious accreditation for an associate degree program.

 Graduates of the Early Childhood Education Program will be prepared to assume a professional role in the education of young children.
 Professional Career Opportunities as state certified Lead Teachers and/or child care center Directors (depending on the length of experience) are available for ECE Program graduates.